NoLtour/Uni-notes/Mathematics for Engineering and the Environment/14U Statistics 2/normal distribution.md

 >> $\mu=$ [[mean value by integration|mean value]]
 >> $\sigma=$ [[standard deviation for probabability functions|standard deviation]]

-You do not need to know how to integrate this function (that's maths degree type stuff) this is just to show you how the
+You do not need to know how to integrate this function (that's maths degree type stuff) this is just to show you where the values come from.

 (The following is a [[normal distribution]] graph, showing the equation $\frac{e^{-\frac{1}{2} \left( \frac{x-\mu}{\sigma} \right)^{2} } }{\sigma\sqrt{2\pi}}$)
 ![[Pasted image 20220313105429.png]]